Advanced Settings

 size and the direction of the dither, subject to any constraints

-imposed by RA-only mode or by the Dec guiding mode being set to 'None'.
+imposed by RA-only mode or by the Dec guiding mode being set to 'Off'.

 - 'Spiral mode' - tells PHD2 to dither with fixed-size amounts in a clockwise spiral pattern.